Recycle Department Frequently Asked Questions

 Latex paints can be discarded along with your household trash as long as it is dry.
 To dry latex, you may add cat litter or leave uncovered until it is dry.

-For hazardous waste including poisons, chemicals, pesticides, oil-based paints and also e-waste such as computers, televisions and printers, contact Dutchess County for their collection schedule: 845-463-6020 or www.dcrra.org
+For other hazardous waste including poisons, chemicals, pesticides, and e-waste such as computers, televisions and printers, contact Dutchess County for their collection schedule: 845-463-6020 or www.dcrra.org

 Where can I recycle old eyeglasses?

-Return eyeglasses to Lion’s Club at most eye care providers, M&T Bank and Northern Dutchess Hospital.
+Return eyeglasses to most eye care providers, M&T Bank and Northern Dutchess Hospital.

 Where can I bring medication needles?